 As mentioned, today’s SMBs often count data as the most precious business asset.
 A single employee prone to sloppiness with passwords or who adopts a haphazard attitude towards visually screening all emails for phishing attempts can literally torpedo your business.
 A word to the wise.
-Customers can be quite unforgiving and hesitant to further patronize a company who is perceived to play fast and loose with their personal information.
+Customers can be quite unforgiving and hesitant to further patronize a company that is perceived to play fast and loose with their personal information.
 In the case that your company requires professional services, a security software developer might be a good choice.

 Now, more than ever, training to prevent online security breaches has to be taken seriously by management and every single employee from the most grizzled veteran to the snot-nosed newbie.
 You’ve got to have a printed policy manual that spells out the protocols to be followed and the repercussions for not following them up to and including firing.
 As you might have noticed, cyber-criminals are a savvy lot.
 They are forever testing your defenses and creating new ways to penetrate your network either through technology, guile, or a combination of the two.

-It is incumbent on SMB managers and owners to update the manual regularly according to best practices at the time, as well as devote an adequate amount of time to provide appropriate education during new employee onboarding processes.
+It is incumbent on SMB managers and owners to update the manual regularly according to standard practices against hacker attempts, as well as devote an adequate amount of time to provide appropriate education during new employee onboarding processes.
 If you want this effort to be taken seriously, and you should, YOU have to take it seriously.
 At the very least, any employee who accesses the company network for any reason needs to be thoroughly versed in how to keep it secure.
 A large part of this security rests in the topic of password security, which is important enough to get its own category.